Harbin Y-12: Design and development

 called Y-11T in 1980.
 The design featured numerous improvements including a redesigned wing with a new low drag section, a larger fuselage and bonded rather than riveted construction.
 It also replaced the radial piston engines with turboprops.

-The prototype was followed by about 30 production Y-12 (I) aircraft before a revised version was produced.
+The prototype first flew in 1982, followed by about 30 production Y-12 (I) aircraft before a revised version was produced.
 This was designated the Y-12 (II), which featured more powerful engines and removal of leading edge slats, first flying on 16 August 1984 and receiving Chinese certification in December of the following year.
-The power plants are two Pratt & Whitney Canada PT6A-27 turboprops with Hartzell propellers.
-The Y-12 has a maximum takeoff weight of 5,700 kg (12,600 lb) with seating for 17 passengers and two crew.
-The aircraft is operated as a light commuter and transport aircraft.